Parent page: NIRCam Observing Modes

 Direct imaging with the long wavelength channel is necessary to identify the sources that are responsible for the spectra.
 LW direct images may optionally be requested for each grism-filter combination specified, and will immediately follow completion of the grism exposures (including dithers).
 The direct image will be taken at the final dither position used for the grism exposures.
 When direct images are requested, they include two additional exposures, dithered parallel to the dispersion direction, at offsets designed to image any out-of-field sources that may produce spectral streaks in the grism data.
 Direct LW images are required for at least the last grism-filter combination requested in the observation.

 Simultaneous direct imaging with the SW channel is obtained simultaneously with the LW grism exposures.
 The SW imaging field of view remains unchanged when the grisms are in use.
 The SW images enable precise determination of dither offsets, and provide extended wavelength coverage as well as supporting production of the source catalog needed for calibration of the LW grism spectra.

-Approximate continuum and line sensitivities are shown in Figure 4 for a 10 ks integration using a 2 × 5 pixel extraction aperture (2 pixels in the spectral direction by 5 pixels in the spatial direction).
+Approximate continuum and line sensitivities are shown in Figure 4 for a 10 ks integration using a 2 × 5 pixel extraction aperture (two pixels in the spectral direction by five pixels in the spatial direction).
 Please consult the Exposure Time Calculator (ETC) for the proposed observations.

 Slitless observations disperse the zodiacal and thermal background light just like they do any source in the field.
 This results in a higher level of background than in imaging observations.
 Different grism and imaging filter combination result in both a different background level as well as a different structure of the dispersed background.